tokend/client-scaffold/README.md

 ## Customize KYC

-Now we are expecting general users to upload proof of thier identity while verifying KYC.
+Now we are expecting general users to upload proof of their identity while verifying KYC.
 The flow is almost same as described in crowdsale customization.
-We are just need to update KYC model & KYC view.
+We just need to update KYC model & KYC view.

 ### Changes to the model
 Navigate to `/src/vue/app/verification/make/Verification.Individual.vue`.